stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 **Components:** V, S<br>
 **Duration:** Up to 1 hour

-*This spell is a minor magical trick that novice spellcasters use for practice.*
+*A minor magical trick that novice spellcasters use for practice.*

 You create one of the following magical effects within range: